 Who could be more diametrically opposed to Fidel Castro, the icon of Latin American Communism?
 Gary Vaynerchuk, the icon of internet Capitalism.
 But they have a common problem all entrepreneurs can learn from.

-Due to a big project, For the last three or four days, I have locked myself out in the area of the house I call my office.
-My wife does not understand how I spend the whole time at the computer jumping from podcast to podcast, watching TED Talks, and following internet icons, such as Gary Vaynerchuk.
+Due to a big project I’ve been working on for the last three or four days, I have locked myself in the area of the house I call my office.
+My wife does not understand how I can spend hours and hours in front of my laptop, jumping from podcast to podcast, watching TED Talks, and following internet icons, such as Gary Vaynerchuk.

-Gary is one of those persons you either love or hate.
-And as much as I hate some aspects of his personality, he definitely is one of the speakers any entrepreneur HAS to listen to.
+He is definitely one of the speakers any entrepreneur HAS to listen to.

 If you are an entrepreneur or are into digital marketing, you probably already know who Gary is.
 But in case you don’t, I want to give you an idea of the audience he’s built.
 By the time I’m writing this he has